-In a stirring message I heard commemorating the occasion when Jesus rode into Jerusalem, loudly and joyfully proclaimed as the King who was coming to liberate His people, the preacher took care to point out that in the midst of this jubilant celebration, Jesus looked out over the city of Jerusalem, and He wept (Luke 19:41-44).
+At this writing, the Church has recently observed Palm Sunday.
+In the stirring message I heard commemorating that occasion when Jesus rode into Jerusalem on the back of a donkey, loudly, joyfully proclaimed as the King who was coming to liberate His people, the preacher took care to point out that in the midst of this jubilant celebration, Jesus looked out over the city of Jerusalem, and He wept.
 Jesus wept!
 He wept tears of sorrow in the midst of apparent joy and triumph.
-He knew that before many decades passed, this city would be utterly destroyed by the conquering Romans, the price of rejecting her Savior who had lovingly come to save them.
+He knew that before many decades passed, this city would be utterly destroyed by the conquering Romans, the price of rejecting her Saviour who had lovingly come to save them.

-God extends to His church so much: “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with all spiritual blessings in heavenly places in Christ” (Eph.
-1:3).
+Do you think God weeps today?
+Do you think He weeps over His Church, those who profess to belong to Him?
+He surely must weep over the lost of the world, scattered as sheep having no shepherd.
+But do you think He weeps over His Church, too?
+God extends to His Church so much: "Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with all spiritual blessings in heavenly places in Christ" (Ephesians 1:3).
 He has offered His people the privilege of being workers together with Him in that which counts for Eternity.
 He has provided the Holy Spirit as the source of the sufficiency of His people to do that which He has given them to do.

-But could He be weeping because so many of His people are missing this hour of opportunity, and as a result the church as a whole is not accomplishing what He longs for her to do?
-God is not willing that any should perish (2 Pet.
-3:9).
+But could He be weeping because so many of His people are missing this hour of opportunity, and as a result the Church as a whole is not accomplishing what He longs for her to do?
+God is not willing that any should perish (2 Peter 3:9).
 Yet multitudes do perish.
-The church as a whole is not occupied as fully and as powerfully as it should be in winning souls.
+The Church as a whole is not occupied as fully and as powerfully as it should be in winning souls.
 Our sights are often too low; our faith is too small to reach beyond local interests; our attention is too diverted to things of the world.
-We do not comprehend how dearly God loves the world, how earnestly He longs for many more to come into His kingdom, and how willing He is to receive us as workers with Himself and to add His almighty power to our humble endeavors.
+We don’t comprehend how dearly God loves the world, how earnestly He longs for many more to come into His Kingdom, and how willing He is to receive us as workers with Himself and to add His almighty power to our humble endeavors.

-We have not realized and taken up as we should the responsibility He gives to us, His people, in the evangelization of the world.
+We haven’t realized and taken up as we should the responsibility He gives to us, His people, in the evangelization of the world.
 Thank God for all who are striving to be faithful, but even the most earnest of us may lack the power of the Holy Spirit in our lives.
-How it would gladden the heart of our God if we met His terms – surrender of all to Him, appropriation of the Holy Spirit’s fullness and power, and obedience to all He asks us to do.
+How it would gladden the heart of our God if we met His terms--surrender of all to Him, appropriation of the Holy Spirit’s fullness and power; and obedience to all He asks us to do.

 What would happen if more of His people got the vision of the greater things God will do as we seek His face and believe Him for the blessed outpourings of the Holy Spirit He has promised, and if we press in for them?
-“I will pour water upon him that is thirsty, and floods upon the dry ground: I will pour My Spirit upon thy seed, and My blessing upon thine offspring” (Isa.
-44:3).
+"I will pour water on Him that is thirsty, and floods upon the dry ground: I will pour My Spirit upon thy seed, and My blessing upon thine offspring" (Isaiah 44:3).
 Parents grieving over lost children, lay hold of such a promise as this!